-- The change in ambient sound levels therefore would be less than 4 dB (3.1 dB) when assuming ambient sound levels of 42.5 dBA.
-The magnitude will be Medium (4).
-It should be noted that it is expected that the wind turbines may be clearly audible at the identified receptors at times; - The duration will be the full project life Long term (4); - The wind turbines may be audible further than 1 000 m during quiet periods - Regional (3); - Considering sound levels measured onsite (see Figure 4-42), average ambient sound levels could be higher than 45 dBA (though no ambient sound levels were measured at high wind speeds).
-Assuming a sound level typical of the L{Aeq} graph, equivalent ambient sound levels could be around 42.5 dBA and will increase as wind speeds increase.
-The probability of a noise impact occurring is considered Probable (2); - The noise impact will stop once the project terminates and reversibility is High; - There is a potential that surrounding noise-sensitive receptors lose an environment where natural noise dominated Medium.
+- Excluding NSD 7, the change in ambient sound levels would be less than 3 dB when assuming ambient sound levels of 42.5 dBA.
+While change in ambient sound levels will be more than 3 dB (3.3 dB) at NSD 7, this change will be during the day-time period, when the acceptable rating level is 45 dBA.
+The magnitude will be Low (2).
+It should be noted that it is expected that the wind turbines may be clearly audible at the identified receptors at times; - The duration will be the full project life Long term (4); - The wind turbines may be audible further than 1 000 m during quiet periods - Regional (3); - Considering sound levels measured onsite (see Figure 4-42), average ambient sound levels could be higher than 45 dBA (though no ambient sound levels were measured at high winds).
+Assuming a sound level typical of the LAeq graph, equivalent ambient sound levels could be around 42.5 dBA and will increase as wind speeds increase.
+While the projected noise levels are around 43 dBA at training centre, the training centre is only used during the day with no activities at night.
+The probability of a noise impact occurring is considered improbable (1);

+- The noise impact will stop once the project terminates and reversibility is High; - There is a potential that surrounding noise-sensitive receptors lose an environment where natural noise dominated - Medium.